 What Does This Mean to You or Your Loved One?

-- Rapid-Response Stroke Team of highly skilled medical professionals – including emergency physicians, surgeons, neurologists, nurses, therapists, laboratory and pharmacy staff, and radiologists – who are specially trained to respond quickly and completely to the needs of a stroke patient.
+- Rapid-Response Stroke Team of highly skilled medical professionals – including emergency physicians, surgeons, neurologists, nurses, therapists, laboratory technicians, pharmacists, and radiologists – who are specially trained to respond quickly to the needs of a stroke patient.

 - Each patient is immediately evaluated and treated using a uniform and extensive set of guidelines that address both emergency treatment and ongoing care

-- A head CT scan or brain MRI scan can be performed and interpreted within 45 minutes of the stroke patient being admitted
+- A head CT scan or brain MRI scan can be performed and interpreted 24 hours a day/7 days a week.

 - A fully functioning medical laboratory is open 24 hours a day, seven days a week to analyze and provide test results in a timely manner

-- In case of ischemic stroke (80% of stroke cases), administration of thrombolytic medication (intravenous thrombolysis) by certified interventional radiologist to break up the clot, restoring blood flow to the brain.
+- In case of ischemic stroke (85% of stroke cases), administration of thrombolytic medication in eligible candidates may improve the patients chance of recovery..